j0fiN/utile/docs/index.md

 and returns the list of all the return values of the tasks.
 It's that simple!
 We take care of all your ThreadPooling and you do your work!

+## Contribution
+Want to make some complex process fast and easy using decorators, feel free to [contribute](https://github.com/).

+## Licences
+The code in this project is licensed under MIT license.
+See [LICENSE](https://github.com/j0fiN/Server_Utility/blob/master/LICENSE) for more information.